 This programme, linked to the BN and QN departments, focuses on preparing and educating students for a PhD position within the Leiden Institute of Physics, the Kavli Institute of Nanoscience in Delft, or elsewhere.
-It's also designed to respond to the increased mobility of students after their BSc and entering an MSc programme.
+It's also designed to respond to the increased mobility of students after their BSc and entering a MSc programme.
 Leiden University and Delft University of Technology have established in 2004 the Casimir graduate school (http://casimir.researchschool.nl) which accommodates PhD students within the Kavli Institute of Nanoscience in Delft and the Leiden Institute of Physics.
 The research within the school is grouped into six themes, each covering theoretical, experimental and applied research areas both at Leiden and Delft.

 For Applied Physics students in Delft, admission into this programme proceeds as follows.
 Students within the Applied Physics degree courses inform the coordinator that they are interested in following the Casimir special programme in the course of their first semester.
-After the first examination period in January, a special committee consisting of staff members from both Leiden and Delft decides on the admission into the programme.
+After the examination period in January, a special committee consisting of staff members from both Leiden and Delft decides on the admission into the programme.
 Students who are declined can continue with the regular AP programme without incurring delays.

-For a limited number of students completing this special programme successfully, a PhD position is guaranteed.
-In order to qualify for one the PhD positions, students should complete this programme within two years.
+Students should in principle complete this programme within two years.
 In cases where students incur substantial delays without good reason, the admission into the special programme can be withdrawn.